Marvelous Metals: Surveying the Circumgalactic Medium of Simulated Dwarf Galaxies: Comparison to Observations

 Column densities for the \MM\, sample were calculated by generating 325 lines of sight around each galaxy.
 Each sightline is 0.25 Mpc in length to avoid intersecting another galaxy's CGM while still probing the surrounding environment of the dwarf galaxy.
 Additionally, each sightline is randomly oriented with respect to the disk and centered at a random impact parameter, $b$, from the disk.
 This methodology allows us to randomly sample each galaxy in the \MM\, sample at a range of projected distances and inclination angles.
 To fully sample the CGM and avoid intersecting the disk of the galaxy, the sightlines are generated within $b/R_{200c} = [0.15,1.3]$.
 The physical length scales for the virial radii in the \MM\, sample are shown in Figure \ref{fig:MM-Summary}.

 Sightline positions and path length elements are generated using \textsf{TRIDENT} \citep{Trident}, which relies on the simulation analysis tool \textsf{YT} \citep{yt}.
-As aforementioned, the \MM\ sample simulations track hydrogen, oxygen, and iron throughout runtime by tracking the mass fraction of each element for each gas particle.
+As aforementioned, the \MM\ sample simulations track hydrogen, oxygen, and iron throughout runtime by tracking the mass fraction of each element for each gas particle (the same method as used in \citealp{Mina2021}).
 The abundances of other elements are added in during the analysis phase by using the relative abundances of a tracked element and a non-tracked element from \citet{Asplund2009} (i.e., $f_C = f_O \times (A_C/A_O)$).
-Ion fractions for each element are generated using \cloudy\, \citep{Ferland17}.
-The same redshift-dependent photoionizing UV background from \citet{HM12} that is implemented in the simulations is used to generate ion fractions as well.
-We assume that the ionizing radiation from the central galaxy is negligible based on the low star formation rates seen in the \MM\ sample (Figure \ref{fig:sSFR_Mstar}); however, see Section \ref{subsec:Discussion_Limitations} for a discussion on how this may affect our results.
+Ion fractions for each element are generated using \cloudy\, \citep{Ferland17} and added to each particle in the simulation during post-processing based on the particle's density, temperature\footnote{\changa\, converts particle internal energy into temperature via the ideal gas law.
+The mean molecular weight is computed from non-equilibrium abundances of \HI\, and \HII, and \HeI, \HeII, and \HeIII, with metals contributing an additional term that scales with metallicity ($\mu_Z=17.6003$).
+Metal cooling is also tabulated, see further details in \citet{2010MNRAS.407.1581S} and Section \ref{sec:Simulations}} The same redshift-dependent photoionizing UV background from \citet{HM12} that is implemented in the simulations is used to generate ion fractions as well.
+We assume that the ionizing radiation from the central galaxy is negligible based on the low star formation rates seen in the \MM\ sample (Figure \ref{fig:ScalingRelations}); however, see Section \ref{subsec:Discussion_Limitations} for a discussion on how this may affect our results.
 Column densities are then calculated by summing the product of the ion number density and the path length element across the line of sight.

 To compare to observations, we present results for the ions \HI, \CII, \CIV, \SiIII, \SiIV, and \OVI.
 We choose to omit \SiII\, in this section, as it shows similar trends to \CII; however, we include it in the Appendix \ref{appendix:SuitebySuite} (along with figures showing the column density results differentiated by simulation suite).